Jeff Kready: Early life

+Career

-Raised in Topeka, Kansas, Kready made his Broadway debut in the 2006 revival of Les Misérables in the role of Babet/Understudy Jean Valjean, and had the distinction of being the youngest actor to portray the role on Broadway until 2015, when Kyle Jean-Baptiste performed the role at 21.
+Kready made his Broadway debut in the 2006 revival of Les Misérables in the role of Babet/Fauchelevent and an understudy Jean Valjean.
+He had the distinction of being the youngest actor to portray the role of Valjean on Broadway until 2015, when Kyle Jean-Baptiste performed the role at 21.
 The show opened 9 November 2006 at the Broadhurst Theatre and closed on 6 January 2008.
-His next appearance on Broadway was in the Roundabout Theater Company 2008 Revival of Sunday in the Park with George, directed by Sam Buntrock and starring Daniel Evans (actor) and Jenna Russell.
+His next appearance on Broadway was in the Roundabout Theater Company 2008 Broadway Revival of Sunday in the Park with George as an understudy.
+The production was directed by Sam Buntrock and starred Daniel Evans and Jenna Russell.

-Kready was the standby for the leading role of Michael Dorsey in the Broadway musical comedy Tootsie, Tootsie is a musical comedy with music and lyrics by David Yazbek and a book by Robert Horn.
-The musical is based on the 1982 American comedy film of the same name written by Larry Gelbart, Barry Levinson (uncredited), Elaine May (uncredited) and Murray Schisgal from the story by Gelbart and Don McGuire.
-The musical made its world premiere try-out at the Cadillac Palace Theatre in Chicago in September 2018.
+Kready was the standby for the leading role of Michael Dorsey in the Broadway musical comedy Tootsie, a musical comedy based on the 1982 film of the same name.
 The musical has music and lyrics by David Yazbek with the book by Robert Horn, choreography by Denis Jones, scenic design by David Rockwell, costumes by William Ivey Long, lighting by Donald Holder and direction by Scott Ellis.

 Santino Fontana stars as Michael Dorsey, with Lilli Cooper as Julie Nichols, Sarah Stiles as Sandy Lester, John Behlmann as Max Van Horn, Andy Grotelueschen as Jeff Slater, Julie Halston as Rita Mallory, Michael McGrath as Stan Fields and Reg Rogers as Ron Carlisle.

 The Broadway production began previews on March 29, 2019, at the Marquis Theatre and opened on April 23, 2019.